- What is a Butcher’s Knife?

 - If you’re not a barbecue enthusiast, this might not be the knife for you.

 - At 8”, it is a little short to serve as a butcher knife on its own.

-Here’s another entry in the Shogun Series, this time a butcher and breaking cimitar knife.
-At a whalloping 12.5”, this stunner of a knife will be the crown jewel of your kitchen armory.
+Here’s another entry in the Shogun Series, this time a bullnose butcher knife.
+With a small blade of 8", this stunning knife will be your favorite knife to access when butchering with its lightweight feel compared to the bigger ones in your kitchen armory.
 Effortlessly cut through raw meat to shape it to whatever presentation you need with this beautiful and powerful kitchen tool.

 - At 62 Rockwell hardness, this blade sports incredible edge retention.

 - Military-grade G10 ergonomic handle makes it an absolute pleasure to use, even for prolonged periods of time.

 - This powerful kitchen tool is at the upper end of the price range represented here.